HOA Homeowners' Rights Task Force

 No Path to Success

-by gvito, 4 months ago
+by gvito, over 2 years ago

 I see no path to a successful outcome of this Task Force.
 It is obvious that HOAs bring out the worst in a large percentage of people and that there is no law recommended by the Task Force that the Colorado Legislture could pass which would correct that fact.